 The Old Station, Tyrconnell Street, Donegal Town, County Donegal.

-Interesting museum outlining the history of the narrow gauge railways in County Donegal - complete with memorabilia, full size exhibits, models and a massive image collection.
-Very much a place to get lost in, not due to the layout, but due to the depth of information available.
+This is an interesting Irish rail museum outlining the history of the narrow gauge railways in County Donegal complete with memorabilia, full-size exhibits, models and a huge image collection of Ireland's trains of the past.
+This is much a place to get lost in, not due to the layout, but due to the depth of information available.
 The station is also part of the "Trail o' Rail" through Donegal.

 For more information, please look at the Donegal Railway website.